kubabu/boilerplate-ng5-client/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` (not `ng serve` ! no ssl there) for a dev server.
+Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding